 2000 Leaf Certified Tom Brady Parallels: mirror red, Rookie die cuts, /250, mirror gold,/250

 #8.
 2000 Tom Brady Upper Deck SPX /1350 RC #130 (parallels- spectrum /25)

 The brand that defined premium and pioneered the concept of holograms on cards comes as one of his most valuable rookie cards on the market, despite the lack of any real bells and whistles.
-This card sort of looks like it began the process of adding some foil, refractors, holograms, or something in that vein but just stopped in mid-production.
+This card looks like it began adding some foil, refractors, holograms, or something in that vein but just stopped in mid-production.

 The graphics evoke the 8-bit era of Nintendo or Sega Genesis 16-bit, and one can imagine the background music for those video games perfectly accompanying this specific card.